 John Wills is a scholar in American Studies/Cultural Studies.
-He studied at Warwick University (BA History and Politics) and Bristol University (MA Contemporary History and PhD in American Environmental History), before teaching in the Sociology Department at the University of Essex.
+He studied at Warwick University and Bristol University, before teaching in the Sociology Department at the University of Essex.
 In September 2005, he took up a post at the University of Kent, teaching in the School of History and the Centre for American Studies.

-His research and teaching interests bridge several disciplines, most notably history, sociology, and cultural studies.
+His interests bridge several disciplines, most notably history, sociology, cultural studies, and game studies.
 He works on environmental, cultural and visual topics, in particular 1950s American society, popular tourism and nuclear landscapes, Disney and theming, California, environmental protest, cyber-culture and digital culture, and Hollywood.